bookingcom/ml_quality_maturity_framework/README.md

 ## Reconstruct quality improvements from past assessments
 Each evaluation produces a report in .html and .pdf format but also a `summary.csv` which stores the evaluation input for full reproducibility.
-We uploaded a set of anonymized summary reports from Booking.com for you to play with in `assessments/example_booking_reports_summary`.
-These can be used to re-build historical information as shown in the notebook `notebooks/monitor_historical_progress.ipynb` and obtain granular information at sub-characteristic level.
+We uploaded a set of anonymized summary reports from Booking.com `assessments/example_booking_reports_summary` for you to familiarize with the framework.
+These summaries can be used to re-build historical information as shown in the notebook `notebooks/monitor_historical_progress.ipynb` and obtain granular information at the quality sub-characteristic level.